 But don't be fooled by this casual attitude: these two guys really know their subject, and once they get their teeth into a thorny subject, they can come to some quite insightful and compelling conclusions.

 Launched in 2009, Film Photography Podcast has become the focus for a worldwide community of film enthusiasts, complemented by its YouTube Channel, newsletter, Walking Workshops and School Camera Donation Program.
-In short, a must-listen for any enthusiast for analogue film.
+In short, a must-listen for any enthusiast for analog film.

 10. Shoot Edit Chat

-Hosted by two British photographers Vicki Knights and Eddie Judd, Shoot Edit Chat is squarely aimed at "people photographers and creative entrepreneurs".
+Hosted by two British portrait photographers Vicki Knights and Eddie Judd, Shoot Edit Chat is squarely aimed at "people photographers and creative entrepreneurs".

 With most episodes around 60-90 minutes long, the bright and breezy hosts really get under the skin of the issues discussed.
 It's not often that most of us sit down with another photographer and really grill them on how they run their business, so this is essential listening for any entrepreneur in the industry.